OneManStudioDotSe/test-for-umain/README.md

   used, the down chevron, I took the creative liberty to assume that the details of a restaurant would be shown on a bottom sheet, which is what I also implemented.
-- The colors of the background of the filter tags were using transparency (#FFFFFF )thus making the extraction of the color not straightforward and fully compatible with a standarized Material theme so I had to use specific color values
+- The colors of the background of the filter tags were using transparency (#FFFFFF )thus making the extraction of the color not straightforward and fully compatible with a standardised Material theme so I had to use specific color values
   <br>
   <br>